 Documentation that the person participated in and completed full-time substance abuse programs, correctional industry assignments, educational programs, behavior modification programs, life skills courses, or re-entry planning.

-The inmate’s own testimony, through an affidavit or documentation, OR a third party’s documentation or testimony, through an affidavit, that the inmate participated in and completed the programs.
+The incarcerated person’s own testimony, through an affidavit or documentation, OR a third party’s documentation or testimony, through an affidavit, that the person participated in and completed the programs.

 Other things to know:

-- If IDOC and the inmate don’t agree on the number of days of sentence credit, and IDOC has documentation, the IDOC determination will be used.
+- If IDOC and the incarcerated person don’t agree on the number of days of sentence credit, and IDOC has documentation, the IDOC determination will be used.

-- If the IDOC doesn’t have documentation/proof, the inmate’s proof would determine the amount of sentence credit.
+- If the IDOC doesn’t have documentation/proof, the incarcerated person’s proof would determine the amount of sentence credit.

-- Inmates serving natural life sentences do not receive sentence credit under this bill.
+- People serving natural life sentences do not receive sentence credit under this bill.

-- Inmates required to serve 100, 85, or 75 percent of their sentences (subject to Truth In Sentencing) do not receive sentence credits under this bill.
+- People required to serve 100, 85, or 75 percent of their sentences (subject to Truth In Sentencing) do not receive sentence credits under this bill.

 - IDOC defines what “successful completion of programming” means.
 Generally speaking, however, successful completion of programming occurs if you complete the program you started.
 For example, if you were kicked out of a program due to rule violations or program noncompliance, OR if you quit a program, you did not successfully complete the program.
 If you were in a program like industries and were transferred to another prison, IDOC should consider the time you were in industries as time in a program successfully completed.